-The SDT adjudicates on alleged breaches of the rules and regulations applicable to solicitors and their firms, including The Solicitors' Code of Conduct 2007, the SRA Code of Conduct 2011, and the SRA Principles 2011.
+The SDT adjudicates on alleged breaches of the rules and regulations applicable to solicitors and their firms, including the SRA Code of Conduct 2019 and the SRA Principles 2019.
 The sanctions available to the SDT include fines, the imposition of restrictions on practice and, in serious and exceptional cases, removal from the roll of solicitors.
 The SDT does not have the power to award compensation.